qihqi/qihqi.github.io/_posts/2016-12-11-music-generation-using-rnn.md

 in wav are very subtle.
 However the model did eventually converge.
 ![](/images/loss1.png)

-#insert loss curve

-The produced results have lots of random noise in them, through we could still find some "musicalness" in them.
+The produced results have lots of random noise in them, though we could still find some "musicalness" in them.

 Current Model